Michie Mee: Early life and career

 She performed on the 2021 FreeUp!
 The Emancipation Day Special.

 On December 4, 2024, the Art Gallery of Ontario opened the Inventive and Empowered: The Culture – Hip Hop and Contemporary Art in the 21st Century, an immersive exhibition that welcomed visitors into the world of hip hop through contemporary art and fashion.
 On December 6, Michie Mee performed as part of the exhibition, which showcased various artists from the Toronto hip hop scene, including a 2000 portrait of Michie Mee by Canadian music photographer Patrick Nichols.

+She was featured on a Canada Post stamp in February 2026 as part of its Black History Month collection.